riordi80/portfolio/README.md

-# React · Porfolio Website
+# React · Portfolio Website

 A modern responsive portfolio website built with React that showcases projects in UI/UX design and development.